This feature is available only if your organization is on a Trial, Business, or Enterprise plan.

 - Top Period

 When the "Display" selection is either "Top Period" or "Top Daily", an optional limit can be set.
 The setting defaults to five, showing the top five results in the graph.

 - Unique User Count

-Above the table, click "Columns" to open a modal.
-This will show you a list of all the columns in the results table.
-You can add, delete and move basic key field columns or custom tags columns.
-With the same view, you can also stack events with any of the following functions:
+Above the table, click "Columns" to open the modal that shows you a list of all the columns in the results table.
+You can add, delete, and move basic key field columns or custom tag columns by which results are grouped.